Juilliard School: Admission

 Juilliard admits both degree program seekers and pre-college division students.
 The latter enter a conservatory program for younger students to develop their skills; All applicants who wish to enroll in the Music Advancement Program, for the Pre-College Division, must perform an audition in person before members of the faculty and administration and must be between ages 8 and 18.

 The Juilliard admissions program comprises several distinct steps.
 Applicants must submit a complete application, school transcripts, and recommendations; some majors also require that applicants submit prescreening recordings of their work, which are evaluated as part of the application.
 A limited number of applicants are then invited to a live audition, sometimes with additional callbacks.
 After auditions, the school invites select applicants to meet with a program administrator.
+The school has been considered one of the world's most prestigious conservatories.

-Admission to the Juilliard School is highly competitive.
+Admission to the Juilliard School is highly competitive, as it ranks among the most selective schools in the United States.
 In 2007, the school received 2,138 applications for admission, of which 162 were admitted for a 7.6% acceptance rate.
 For the fall semester of 2009, the school had an 8.0% acceptance rate.
 In 2011, the school accepted 5.5% of applicants.
 For Fall 2012, 2,657 undergraduate applicants were received by the college division and 7.2% were accepted.
 The 75th percentile accepted into Juilliard in 2012 had a GPA of 3.96 and an SAT score of 1350.

 A cross-registration program is available with Columbia University where Juilliard students who are accepted to the program are able to attend Columbia classes, and vice versa.
-The program is highly selective, admitting 10-12 students from Juilliard per year.
+The program is highly selective, admitting 10–12 students from Juilliard per year.
 Columbia students also have the option of pursuing an accelerated Master of Music degree at Juilliard and obtaining a bachelor's degree at Barnard or Columbia and an MM from Juilliard in five (or potentially six, for voice majors) years.